TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 ## Exercise 2
 Using the intersection from Exercise 1 part 1:
-- Change the controller to time-gap based and output trip info
+- Change the controller to time-gap based and output tripinfo
-- Change the controller to the time loss based and output trip info
+- Change the controller to the time loss based and output tripinfo
-- Compare them to the results pre-timed control.
+- Compare them to the results pre-timed control

 Lets consider a solution signal plan without left turn and extend its definition with [time gap](https://sumo.dlr.de/docs/Simulation/Traffic_Lights.html#based_on_time_gaps) and [delay based](https://sumo.dlr.de/docs/Simulation/Traffic_Lights.html#based_on_time_loss) control.